Rophocale-KBlue/Rophocale-KBlue/README.md

 - 📌 This GitHub is my lab — you’ll find:

-   ·Course projects & lab reports
+   Course projects & lab reports

-   ·My learning notes on LLM optimization
+   My learning notes on LLM optimization

 - 📫 Feel free to reach out if you share similar interests or have advice on LLM deployment! -- **RophocaleKBlue@gmail.com**